mikemwai/cheatsheets/Linux.md

     ls -ltr | more # Press space bar to move to the next page.
 ```

-- Deleting directories with files in it:
+- Deleting directories, sub-directories and its contents:

 ```sh
   rm -rf directoryname